jovanmei/dw-dashboard/SIMPLE_KAFKA_GUIDE.md

 ## Stopping the Pipeline

-Press `Ctrl+C` to stop all components gracefully.
+Press `Ctrl+C` in the terminal where you ran the pipeline to stop all components gracefully.

 ## Troubleshooting

 If you see "Simple Kafka server not available":
-1. Make sure `simple_kafka_server.py` exists (it should now)
-2. Run the complete pipeline with `python run_simple_kafka_pipeline.py`
+1. Run the complete pipeline with `python scripts/run_simple_kafka_pipeline.py`
-3. Wait a few seconds for data generation before viewing the dashboard
+2. Wait a few seconds for data generation before viewing the dashboard

-The system uses an in-memory message broker, so data is lost when you stop the server.
-This is perfect for development and testing!
+3. Ensure you have the required dependencies: `pip install -r requirements.txt`